joaovitor123jv/zig-learning/07-basic_data_structures/README.md

 - How to use defer and errdefer
 - How to run all tests linked to main.zig (including of other files)
 - How to handle optional types
+- How to use "unreachable" in zig and some shortcuts